nawendu/system-design-primer/README.md

 | Work through [Object-oriented design interview questions with solutions](#object-oriented-design-interview-questions-with-solutions) | Some | Many | Most |
 | Review [Additional system design interview questions](#additional-system-design-interview-questions) | Some | Many | Most |

-## How to approach a system design interview question
+## How to approach a system design Discussion

-> How to tackle a system design interview question.
+> How to act in a system design Discussion

-The system design interview is an **open-ended conversation**.
-You are expected to lead it.
+The system design Discussion is an **open-ended conversation**.

 You can use the following steps to guide the discussion.
-To help solidify this process, work through the [System design interview questions with solutions](#system-design-interview-questions-with-solutions) section using the following steps.

 ### Step 1: Outline use cases, constraints, and assumptions